wonkypaw/kubernetes-the-hard-way-libvirt/README.md

+> This REPO is working in progress, the documentation on this page would be updated as I go through all the steps.
+At the moment the versions used for this tutorial are quite old.
+> The intention of this tutorial is to use vagrant with libvirt and update the application versions.
+> I made a fork of the original repository made by [mmumshad](https://github.com/mmumshad/kubernetes-the-hard-way)'
+>
+>
-> This tutorial is a modified version of the original developed by [Kelsey Hightower](https://github.com/kelseyhightower/kubernetes-the-hard-way).
+> > This tutorial is a modified version of the original developed by [Kelsey Hightower](https://github.com/kelseyhightower/kubernetes-the-hard-way).

 # Kubernetes The Hard Way On VirtualBox